Saddleback (bird): Taxonomy

 The saddlebacks appear to be a remnant of an early expansion of passerines in New Zealand, and are two of five New Zealand wattlebirds of the family Callaeidae, the others being the extinct huia, the endangered North Island kōkako, and the possibly extinct South Island kōkako.
-New Zealand wattlebirds have only one relative: the stitchbird.
-No taxonomic relationships to other birds have been determined.
+New Zealand wattlebirds have only one close relative: the stitchbird.

 Behaviour

 Saddlebacks are larger than other arboreal insectivorous birds in New Zealand forests.
 They measure as much as 25 cm (10 in) in length and can weigh up to 75 grams (somewhat larger than a common blackbird).
 They will tear pieces of bark from tree trunks to find insects beneath, which are then dispatched and consumed with their short, robust, and unusually strong beaks.
 They will also feed on the ground in leaf litter.
 However, their diet is not strictly insectivorous: they have been observed eating fruit and drinking nectar.
 Like their close relative the kōkako, saddlebacks are poor fliers and mostly bound from branch to branch, but can fly short distances.

 Territorial birds, the saddlebacks display antagonistic behaviour in this regard on three levels of intensity, singing out at dawn to mark their territory, making threat displays, which can include head bobbing, tail fanning, and warbling (during which the wattles dilate).
 When a direct challenge is made to a bird's territory, fights can occur in which combatants attempt to grapple with the wattles of their foe.
 Saddlebacks are notoriously fearless and noisy, and frequently enchanted 19th-century European naturalists with their behaviour.

 Saddlebacks nest in epiphytes, in tree-fern crowns, and in holes in tree trunks.
 They have a tendency to nest near the ground, and their fledglings will leave the nest to hop around in a typically noisy fashion while they build wing strength.